 - Encourage them to avoid all-or-nothing thinking, like “if I don’t do this perfectly, I’m a total failure”.

 - Help them to face the situations they are anxious about, by taking small steps towards overcoming their anxiety.
 Give them praise and rewards at each step to motivate them to keep going.

 - When facing an anxious situation, encourage them to think positively, for example “these feelings will pass”, “I have faced this problem before and I know how to handle it”.

-- Remind them that taking some deep breaths will help to calm down the physical symptoms of anxiety and help them to relax.
+- Remind them that taking some deep breaths will help to calm down the physical symptoms of anxiety.

-- Encourage them to do things that help them feel more relaxed and distracted from worries, for example spending time with friends, reading, playing sports.
+- Encourage them to do things that help them feel more relaxed and distracted from worries, for example spending time with friends, playing sports, relaxation exercises.

 - Worrying usually focuses on the past or future - mindfulness can help children and young people focus attention on the here and now.

 Mikeysline, website with Text Line and Bee Appy App: www.mikeysline.co.uk

 Mindshift App, to help young people manage anxiety: www.anxietycanada.com/resources/mindshift-app

 Moodcafe, self-help website from NHS Fife: www.moodcafe.co.uk/for-children-and-young-people/feeling-worried,-frightened,-stressed-or-anxious.aspx

 Worrinots App, to help children cope with worries and anxieties: www.worrinots.com

 Who to contact if you're still concerned

 Please contact your health visitor, school, GP or other professional involved with your family.